Pest control: Bees

 Honey bees can be left alone unless they are presenting a threat to health and safety or potential structure damage.
-The very last option is colony destruction.
+Bee colony destruction is no longer possible as there is no longer any insecticide approved for bees (As of July 2019).
 We can advise on the best option for you.

 We have developed several very sophisticated techniques for removing honey bee colonies from all sorts of places, including flat roofs and chimneys, often without any dismantling of the structure and without harming the bee colony.
 Usually these processes, although time consuming, work out substantially cheaper than dismantling, removal of the colony and reinstating the property.

 We are at the forefront of bee removal techniques.
 Unfortunately, its a bandwagon many inexperienced pest controllers have jumped on.
 Their methods sometimes leave further problems for the property owner which will cost more money to sort out.
 Some of the methods we come across are totally ineffective, expensive, and sometimes deadly for the bees.
 We offer the best advice and most cost effective solutions to bees in your house or workplace.
 Do not be caught out by amateur removal or expensive surveys, our advice and survey is free locally.